स स्तोम्यः

 reaching Ayodhya, the king Dasharatha keeping Rishyasringa before him entered

-sage. |
+to the sage. |

 |||